Ol Pejeta Bush Camp: Information from the owner

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Ol Pejeta Bush Camp, which contains our own observations and views.

-Main description of Ol Pejeta Bush Camp
+Facilities at Ol Pejeta Bush Camp

-- Big 5, Bird Watching, Game Drives, Game Viewing, Game Walks, Safaris, Walks (Guided), Cultural Tours, Hiking|
+- Big 5, Bird Watching, Game Drives, Game Viewing, Game Walks, Night Drives, Safaris, Walks (Guided)

 Room types at Ol Pejeta Bush Camp

-Perfectly spaced along the Ewaso Nyiro River, the six traditional safari tents at Ol Pejeta are charming and full of character.
+Perfectly spaced along the Ewaso Nyiro River, the six traditional safari tents at Ol Pejeta Bush Camp are charming and full of character.
 All tents come complete with warm blankets for the winter mornings, rechargeable solar lights and en-suite bathrooms with hot-water safari bucket showers and flushing toilets.
 Individual verandas provide the perfect spot to while away an afternoon in privacy, watching the animals come and go along the river bank.

 Activities at Ol Pejeta Bush Camp